 - Both shooting and stabbing deaths are down sharply in this major city, contributing to a potential 20-year low.

-- Areas previously experiencing high violence have seen declines, while fewer neighbourhoods are reporting multiple homicides.
+- Areas previously experiencing high violence have seen declines, while some neighbourhoods are reporting multiple homicides.

 - Police note youth involvement remains a major concern.